Finsbury Park: Live music

-Friends group, The Friends of Finsbury Park, unsuccessfully took Haringey Council to the High Court, in a bid to stop large live music events.
+A local group, The Friends of Finsbury Park, (unsuccessfully) took Haringey Council to the High Court in a bid to stop future large, live music events.
 "The group had contended the council had no right to grant the festival permission under the Greater London Parks and Open Spaces Act 1967, claiming Haringey’s actions were unlawful because the event shuts off 27 per cent of the park when the maximum permitted by legislation is 10 per cent."
-They lost the case but the decision made clear that the council held Finsbury Park in trust, and that any funds raised in the park from events must be used in the park.
-This has influenced the number of events in recent years, as well contributed to investments in the park (e.g., new playgrounds, refreshing the Richard Hope play space).
+They lost the case, but the decision made it abundantly clear that the council held Finsbury Park in trust, and that any funds raised in the park from events must be used for the park itself.
+This somewhat reduced the number of events in the park, moving forward, but also allowed for more rational investments to be made in improving the park (e.g., maintaining the property, new playgrounds, refreshing the Richard Hope play space, etc).

 Filming

 Finsbury Park has been used as a filming location for music videos such as Groove Armada's "Song 4 Mutya", feature films such as Rachid Bouchareb's London River and TV programmes such as Silent Witness.